chef/chef-web-docs/chef_master/source/uninstall.rst

 Chef Push Jobs
 =====================================================
-To uninstall Chef push jobs, do the following:
+To uninstall Chef Push Jobs, do the following:

 #.
-Shut down the Chef push jobs service.
+Shut down the Chef Push Jobs service.
 #.
-Uninstall the Chef push jobs package.
+Uninstall the Chef Push Jobs package.
 #.
 Run the following command:

    .. code-block:: bash